Dragonath/WebApiProject/README.md

 * Postman

 ## Databases
 We decided to use 2 databases in our implementation; one for players and one for enemies.
-Player database is considerably larger, because Player class has an Inventory which is a List of Item class objects, such as armors, weapons and miscellaneous stuff.
+Player database is considerably larger, because Player class has an Inventory which is a List of Item class objects, such as armors and weapons.
 Enemy database is used to save enemy types so it can be easily accessed and used by multiple enemies.

 ** INSERT DRAW.IO KAAVIO **